ktolembek/demo/readme.md

 # Inventory Management API

 This repository contains the **Inventory Management API** built using Python and Flask, along with an extensive test suite to validate its functionality and robustness.
-Tests are implemented in both Python (using Pytest) and JavaScript (using Supertest.js) for flexible and versatile validation.
+Tests are implemented in both Python (using Pytest) and JavaScript (using Supertest.js or Playwright) for flexible and versatile validation.

 ---